gravity-ui/markdown-editor/docs/how-to-create-extension.md

 #### 1. Create a Specification

-The specification should include the fields fromMd, toMd, and spec.
+The specification should include the fields `fromMd`, `toMd`, and `spec`.

-You can also add a view section, for example, if rendering through React is required.
+You can also add a `view` field, for example, if rendering through React is required.

 ```ts